rpearce/react-static/src/posts/great-post.md

 description: Once upon a time, there was a test...
 ---

-# New beginnings
+# Title of my great post
-Lorem ipsum dolor
+Lorem ipsum dolor...

-## Where it begins
+## Some heading
-There once was a man named Jonah
+Bacon ipsum...